- Applying to study

-The easiest way to find out how much your Student Contribution will be is to look up your electronic Statement of Account (eSOA) in the Fee Records section of My Student Records (MySR) (opens in a new window).
-Your eSOA details the units you are enrolled in, how much you need to pay, the due date and methods of payment.
+The easiest way to find out how much your Student Contribution will be is to look up your electronic Statement of Account (eSOA) in the Fee Records section of My Student Records (MySR).
+Your eSOA details the subjects you are enrolled in, how much you need to pay, the due date and methods of payment.
 Please make sure all details on your eSOA are correct before census date.

-Please note that if you change your enrolment by adding or dropping units after you have paid, but before the session census date, you may have to pay additional fees.
-Depending on the contribution bands of the changed units, you may also become eligible for a refund (payable after census) or find your fees are unchanged.
+Please note that if you change your enrolment by adding or dropping subjects after you have paid, but before the term census date, you may have to pay additional fees.
+Depending on the contribution bands of the changed subjects, you may also become eligible for a refund (payable after census) or find your fees are unchanged.

 How can I work out my Student contribution in advance?